AdaCore/gnatstudio/docs/users_guide/editing.rst

 *Block folding*

   When the :index:`preference <preferences;editor --> block folding>`
-  :menuselection:`Editor --> Block folding` is enabled, GPS displays :samp:`-` icons on the left side corresponding to the beginning of each block.
+  :menuselection:`Editor --> Block folding` is enabled, GNAT Studio displays :samp:`-` icons on the left side corresponding to the beginning of each block.
 If you click on one of these icons, all lines corresponding to this block are hidden except the first.
 Like block highlighting, these